|

 Photograph Collection, undated

-2 b/w copy prints; 5 b/w copy negatives
+2 B/W copy prints; 5 B/W copy negatives

 SWCPC 587 E4

-Includes images of arid range lands near Lubbock, Texas, lands
+Includes images of arid range lands near Lubbock, Texas, lands surrounding the

-Before becoming an area of intensive cotton production, the range lands surrounding
+Before becoming an area of intensive cotton production, the range lands

 Lubbock State Fair Exhibit (Texas)